thisisthedave/tasknotes/docs/views/kanban-view.md

 # Kanban View

 The Kanban View displays tasks as cards in columns, where each column represents a different status.
-This provides a visual way to manage your workflow, similar to tools like Trello or Jira.
+This provides a visual way to manage your workflow.

 ## Interface Layout